 Assistive technology for people with sight loss is a precursor of touchscreen technology and many are designed to be accessed using a keyboard.
 If your kiosk is controlled by touch, this raises the obvious question of how customers who are blind can explore the screen.

-This gives users options: people with low vision can explore the screen using SuperNova touch screen magnification, or tap and hold an item to hear it read aloud.
+This gives users options: people with low vision can explore the screen using touch screen magnification, or tap and hold an item to hear it read aloud.
 Alternatively, people who are blind are able to explore the options using the tactile keypad to navigate.
 Each option is read aloud and announced in full by the complete screen reader.

 Developer tools to make your kiosk project a success

-With Dolphin SuperNova, companies can select from a wide range of accessibility options.
+With Dolphin Kiosks, companies can select from a wide range of accessibility options.
 This range is broader than those offered by other assistive technology providers, which helps make your kiosk more accessible than your competitors’.

-Dolphin also offers a scripting service to ensure SuperNova magnification and speech works seamlessly with your kiosk application.
+Dolphin also offers a scripting service to ensure the magnification and speech works seamlessly with your kiosk application.
 We will work with you and help you implement bespoke accessibility solutions that work specifically for your organisation and your customers.

 Ask Dolphin accessibility experts

-SuperNova Kiosks is a new service available from Dolphin Computer Access.
+Dolphin Kiosks is a new service available from Dolphin Computer Access.
 It combines world-leading assistive technology with 30 years of expertise in accessibility.

 The Dolphin team of assistive technology experts is here to make your kiosk project a success.
 We will help you ensure customers with visual impairments have the best experience of your service - one where they maintain their independence and privacy.